udaykiran9392/Excel_Finance_Analytics/README.md

 Financial analytics provide AtliQ with valuable insights into profitability, budget planning, and overall financial strategy.
 These reports help the company monitor its financial health, align business objectives, and ensure sustainable growth while benchmarking against industry standards.

+Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.

+- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.

+- **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

 **Insights:**